spattisson/zaproxy/FAQtoplevel.md

 # Frequently Asked Questions (FAQ)

-If you have any questions about ZAP that are not answered here or in the [User Guide](https://github.com/zaproxy/zap-core-help/wiki/HelpIntro) then please ask on the [Userr Group](https://groups.google.com/group/zaproxy-users).
+If you have any questions about ZAP that are not answered here or in the [User Guide](https://github.com/zaproxy/zap-core-help/wiki/HelpIntro) then please ask on the [User Group](https://groups.google.com/group/zaproxy-users).

 #### General Questions
   * [Where is ZAP installed?](FAQinstall)